ProvenGuilty/vibelympics/round_1/README.md

 ## 🔬 How Container Security Scanning Works

+> ⚠️ **Demo Notice**: This dashboard uses **simulated/mock scanning**.
+The CVEs, vulnerability counts, and security scores shown are **not real** — they are deterministically generated from the image name for demonstration purposes.
+No actual container images are pulled or scanned.
+For real vulnerability scanning, use tools like [Trivy](https://trivy.dev), [Grype](https://github.com/anchore/grype), or [Snyk](https://snyk.io).

 This dashboard simulates what real container security tools do.
 Here's what happens when you scan a container image:

 ### Step 1: Unpack the Image 📦➡️📂